 Career Options

-Studying in the Biochemistry and Molecular Biology major, you’ll study molecular and cellular processes connected with aging, disease and oncogenesis and learn how molecular biology concepts inform research approaches.
+Studying in the biochemistry and molecular biology major, you’ll study molecular and cellular processes connected with aging, disease and oncogenesis and learn how molecular biology concepts inform research approaches.
 In addition, you will acquire training in fundamental and state-of-the-art molecular biological experimental strategies, bioinformatics, and computer-based analysis of protein structures.

 Degree: B.S. in Biochemistry and Molecular Biology